Disservin/fastchess/README.md

 Building Fast-Chess from source is straightforward.
 Just follow these steps:

-1. Clone the repository `git clone https://github.com/Disservin/fast-chess.git`
+1. Clone the repository `git clone https://github.com/Disservin/fast-chess.git
 2. Navigate to the fast-chess directory `cd fast-chess`
-3. Build the executable `make -j`
+3. Build the executable `make -j` for gcc and `make -j CXX=clang++` for clang

 ### Download the latest release